Dean Trust Wigan Special Educational Needs Information Report 2020/2021

 The Code of Practice clearly acknowledges the importance allocated to the class teacher.
 Subject teachers will support your child by;

-The SENCO is Mrs Anne Herron.
+The SENDco is Mrs Lindsey Wilson.

 The Inclusion Co-ordinator is Miss Kirsty Monahan

-The SENCO plays a crucial role in the school’s SEN provision and is supported with the day to day management of the SEND department by the Inclusion Co-ordinator.
+The SENDco plays a crucial role in the school’s SEN provision and is supported with the day to day management of the SEND department by the Inclusion Co-ordinator.
 They will support your child by;

 The Governing Body’s responsibilities to pupils with SEN include:

 Dean Trust Wigan follow a broad and balanced curriculum across the key stages.
-(More information can be found on the schooll website or via the prospectus available from the main office).
+(More information can be found on the school website or via the prospectus available from the main office).
 Through “Quality First Teaching” the school provides a curriculum to meet the needs of all children.
 All lessons offer the challenge and support necessary for each child to learn.
 Differentiation of the curriculum occurs in all lessons through the work set, questions asked, support given or outcomes expected.

 The curriculum is reviewed every year to ensure it is meeting statutory requirements at each key stage.
-Core subjects are delivered in ability based groups with the more creative subjects delivered in mixed ability year group classes; differentiated to meet the individual needs of all the students within a class group.
+Core subjects are delivered in ability based groups with the more creative subjects delivered in mixed ability year group classes; differentiated to meet the individual needs of all the pupils within a class group.
 The curriculum allows for progression within subjects and across key stages.
-Students in years 7, 8 and 9 follow national curriculum subjects.
+Pupils in years 7, 8 and 9 follow national curriculum subjects.